Epithelioid Mesothelioma

 There are three main surgical options for epithelial mesothelioma cancer:

-Mesothelioma surgery is typically recommended for patients whose cancer is still in an early stage, as it allows doctors to remove all visible tumors.
+Mesothelioma surgery is recommended for patients whose cancer is still in an early stage, as it allows doctors to remove all visible tumors.

 Mesothelioma Epithelioid Chemotherapy